brandonhorst/cstud/README.md

 ##Limitations

-The Caché Python bindings must be installed on the local machine. `cstud` relies on `%Compiler.UDL.TextServices`, which will be added to Caché in version 2014.2.
+* The Caché Python bindings must be installed on the local machine.
+* `cstud` relies on `%Compiler.UDL.TextServices`, which will be added to Caché in version 2014.2.
 In other words, `cstud` does not run on any currently-released version of Caché.
+* `%Compiler.UDL.TextServices` does not currently support `XDATA` blocks or `SqlComputeCode` attributes.
+Once that functionality is added, `cstud` will automatically support it.